Subsampling Spectral Clustering for Large-Scale Social Networks

-with probability at least $(1-N^{-1/2})^{2}.$ \end{theorem} The proof is provided in Appendix B.6 of the Supplementary Material.
-According to Theorem \ref{the_errorBound}, we can draw the following conclusions.
+with probability at least $1-1/N$. \end{theorem} The proof is provided in Appendix B.4 of the Supplementary Material.
+According to Theorem \ref{the: sbm}, we can draw the following conclusions.
 First, by \eqref{equ_misclusteredRate}, the misclustered rate decreases as the subsample size $n$ increases.
-Second, in the special case of balanced community sizes (i.e., $KN_{max}=O(N)$) and positive constant $K$ and $\lambda_{K}$, if $n\ge \{\log(N)\}^{2}$, then $|\mathscr{R}|/N=O\left\{{\log(N)}^{-1} \right\}$.
+Second, for fixed $K$ and $\lambda_{K}$, since $n\rho_N=\Omega(\log{N})$, we have the misclutered rate $|\mathscr{R}|/N=O_P(1/N)$.